2015 Pacific hurricane season: Tropical Storm Ela

-Ela is one of just seven tropical cyclones to form as a depression in the Eastern Pacific basin but not be named until entering the Central Pacific; the others are Lala, Li, Iniki and Lana, and Akoni.
-It would be succeeded by Hurricane Ulika a year later.
-It is also the fourth earliest storm to form during the calendar year in the Central Pacific after Ekeka and Hali of 1992, as well as Pali of 2016.

 Tropical Storm Halola

 A monsoon trough building across the Pacific Ocean spawned a large, ill-defined circulation well southwest of Hawaii on July 3.
 The circulation organized slightly and began to detach from the monsoon trough on July 6, but further development was halted for a while as an upper-level anticyclone imparted strong wind shear over the system.
 The anticyclone moved away on July 9, allowing the low-level circulation to move under the persistent convection to the northwest.
 As thunderstorm activity expanded in coverage, the system was declared Tropical Depression One-C by the CPHC at 06:00 UTC on July 10.
 Moving westwards under the influence a strong ridge to the north, the depression slowly strengthened into Tropical Storm Halola early on July 11.
 After intensifying to reach winds of 60 mph, a slight increase in wind shear prevented further strengthening.
 Maintaining that intensity, Halola crossed the International Date Line into the Western Pacific basin late on July 12, and entered the area of responsibility of the Japan Meteorological Agency.